 Which pretty much matches the stories I’ve heard about it over the years.
 That’s the way most of these types of shows are produced because it keeps production time and costs down.

-Here’s a press release I recently got about PB and other shows we already see a lot of:
+Here’s a press release I recently got about Property Brothers and other shows we already see a lot of:

 HGTV PREMIERES NEW EPISODES OF NINE SERIES

 More international house hunts, fantasy homes tours and dream makeovers are on the way as HGTV offers new episodes of nine popular series, including House Hunters, House Hunters International, House Hunters Renovation, Property Virgins (Egypt Sherrod), You Live In What?, Love It or List It (Hilary Farr and David Visentin), Extreme Homes, Property Brothers (Drew Scott and Jonathan Scott), and Renovation Raiders (Amy Matthews).
 The new episodes will premiere January-March 2014.

 That’s right.
 Even more of those shows are headed our way!
 Will you be watching any of them?
 Or are you missing the “good old days” of straightforward decorating and gardening shows on HGTV?